skhetanNEU/skhetanNEU/README.md

 ### Hi there, I'm Satvik 🧑🏻‍💻

-## I'm a Student with work experience as a software engineer
 - 👨🏻‍🎓 I'm currently pursuing masters in computer science at Northeastern University, Boston
 - 🏢 I have worked as a Staff Software Engineer at National Instruments R&D for 4.5 years
 - 📝 I am looking to learn from and contribute to Open Source projects